HeshamAbdallah02/AccountingSystem/USAGE.md

 # AccountingSystem DevOps Usage Guide ??

-This guide explains how to use the CI/CD pipeline, work with pull requests, and deploy the AccountingSystem application.
+This guide explains how to use the CI/CD pipeline, work with pull requests, and deploy the AccountingSystem application built with .NET 8 (LTS).

 ## Table of Contents
 - [CI/CD Overview](#cicd-overview)